BenMcH/DSPy-Experiments/README.md

 If you want to test this yourself, the requirements are fairly straight forward:

+* Phoenix is used for observability and the ability to see traces.
+Run `docker compose up -d` to start this container.
+You can view traces in your browser at http://localhost:6006
 * Package management is done using `uv`.
 * The python version used for this demo was 3.12.8
 * Simply run `uv install` and begin running cells in `dspy.ipynb`!